 - 35-44 lbs

 Chinese Shar-Peis are compact and medium in size, though they are not mixed with any other breed.
-They have a broad hippopotamus muzzle and a tongue that is blue and black.
-Their eyes are small and sunken, and they have a scowling expression.
-They sometimes have a price as high as $1,800 for a purebred puppy.
+They have a broad hippopotamus-like muzzle and a tongue that is blue and black.
+Their eyes are small and sunken, their ears are tiny and triangular, and their skin has abundant folds.
+Their coat has a sandpaper texture, complemented by the wrinkles on their coat.
+They are strong, independent, and suspicious of strangers.
+This breed is known for its loyalty and intelligence and sometimes has a price as high as $1,800 for a purebred puppy.

 See all of our expert product reviews.